 We left this park in awe and regretted not staying longer.
 All spacious campsites were excellently located with privacy.

 You need a permit to access this outstanding creek and Slot Canyon.
 Luckily the access is limited to 150 hikers daily and, therefore, not too crowded.

 The high walls were shimmering in orange and red, and we walked through the creek, scrambled over rocks, and climbed a ladder.

 Finally, we appreciated the higher temps while walking through the cold water.

 Most of the fellow hikers were astonished that people from Europe knew this place, and we enjoyed lovely chats and tons of recommendations on where to go at the end of the trip.

 Zion National Park

 What a fantastic day and adventure in Zion.
 Just 80 permits are handed out daily.
-We hiked the Subway, which was on my bucket list for years.
+We hiked the Subway, which was on my bucket list since 2016.

 It is a tough hike for sure, often leading through the creek bed.
 Good navigation skills and a hiking app are essential.